stridecolossus/JOVE/docs/blog/part-3-cube/memory-allocation.md

 ### Overview

-With a basic memory framework in place we can now implement a memory pool.
+With a basic memory framework in place we can now implement the memory pool.

-Our requirements are:
+The requirements for the pool are as follows:

 - One pool per memory type.